nonoakij/reproduce-ark-rsc-as-child/README.md

-# Repository to Reproduce Issues with Async Component as Children and asChild Causing an Error
+# Repository to Reproduce Error with Async Component Used as asChild in Menu.Item Component

 ## How to Reproduce